MehmetMHY/thn-discord-bot/filter_words/README.md

 - Date: 2-11-2022

 ### Note:
-- I did add my personal list of words to each section.
+- This list of filter words for each section was gathered from the following sources.
-- Much credit goes to the sources listed below.
+- We did add some of our own filter words to each section but 99% of these filter words came from these sources.

 ## apple_words.txt
 - https://apple.fandom.com/wiki/List_of_Apple_products